 IB Grading CriteriaSeptember 13, 2025

-Unlock top marks on your IB Global Politics Extended Essay!
+Learn how to improve on your IB Global Politics Extended Essay!
 This guide breaks down the grading criteria, offering practical tips and examples for success.
 Learn about the assessment rubric and how to excel.
 Plus, discover how AI grading assistants can help!

 IBGlobal PoliticsExtended EssayGrading CriteriaAssessment

 The IB Global Politics Extended Essay is a challenging but rewarding opportunity to delve into a contemporary global issue.
 Understanding the grading criteria is crucial for success.
-This guide provides a comprehensive breakdown of the assessment rubric, offering practical tips and examples to help you achieve top marks.
+This guide provides a clear breakdown of the assessment rubric, offering practical tips and examples to help you achieve top marks.
 We'll explore each criterion in detail, from focus and method to critical analysis and engagement, ensuring you're well-equipped to tackle this significant component of your IB Diploma Programme.

 What is the Global Politics Extended Essay?